Logic, Knowledge Representation and Probabilities

 The course is organized around weekly topics.
 For each topic, there is a lecture followed by a lab session.
 For the lab sessions, students connect to the relevant page on the

-There will be a small quiz (on paper, no documents, no turned-on device) at the end of the course.
-The final quiz will consist in small short and independent exercises about Prolog, logic and other topics.
-Answers to lab exercises will be read and evaluated.
-They will contribute to the final grade (~40%).
-No documents, no functionning devices.
-See below for examples of past exams.
+The exam (on paper, no documents, no turned-on device, 90 minutes) will take place at the end of the course, contributing to ~60% of the final grade.
+It will consist in small short and independent exercises about Prolog, logic and other topics.
+No documents, no functioning devices.

 Labs